 The safety concerns regarding burning pine in a wood stove have prompted the need to have professional input.
 Research has been conducted to determine pine burning safety levels.
 According to John Suermann of the U.S Department of Energy, people shouldn’t burn pine in their stoves.
 This is a recommendation that was purely influenced by the safety concerns.
 According to him, it is not a good idea to burn pine or pine products in your home, as the resin in pine products makes them burn very hot and produce a lot of tar.
-The crackling fire can result in fires especially if the door is not properly locked or in cases where one opens the door to add fuel.
+The crackling fire can result in fires especially if the door is not properly locked or in cases where one opens the door to add fuel, so always make sure to have fire extinguisher near by to avoid fire accidents.
 With the tar, the dangers seem to take some time to be experienced, but can also result in injuries and huge losses.

 The Truth Burning Pine In A Wood Stove – Is It A Good Idea?